 Much is written in today’s gardening community about the desirability of heirloom plant varieties over F1 plants.
 What are F1 hybrid seeds?
 How did they come about and what are their strengths and weaknesses in the home garden of today?

 What are F1 hybrid seeds?
 F1 hybrid seeds refers to the selective breeding of a plant by cross pollinating two different parent plants.
 In genetics, the term is an abbreviation for Filial 1 – literally “first children.”
 It is sometimes written as F1, but the terms mean the same.

 These new F1 plants carried the characteristics that were dominant in each parent, but were identical to neither.
-The beans were the first documented F1 plants and from Mendel’s experiments, the field of genetics was born.
+The peas were the first documented F1 plants and from Mendel’s experiments, the field of genetics was born.

 And the peppermint we just mentioned?
 It’s perpetuated through the regrowth of its root system and not through seeds.
 The plants are sterile and can’t propagate through normal genetic reproduction, which is another common characteristic of F1 plants.
 Most are either sterile or their seeds don’t breed true, and yes, in some cases, seed companies do this with genetic engineering so that their F1 plant refinements can’t be stolen and replicated.

 So what are F1 hybrid seeds used for and are they better than the heirloom varieties we hear so much about?
 The use of F1 plants really blossomed when people began to do more vegetable shopping in grocery store chains than in their own backyards.
 Plant breeders sought more uniform color and size, looked for more definite harvest deadlines and durability in shipping.